The Indigenous Art Code of Conduct (the Code) provides a standard for ethical conduct of dealers of Indigenous visual arts.

 In 2023, the Labor Government has made a commitment in the National Cultural Policy, Revive, to introduce stand-alone legislation to protect First Nations knowledge and cultural expressions, including to address the harm caused by fake art, merchandise and souvenirs.

-Indigenous Art Code Ltd continues to administer the voluntary Code of Conduct (the Code) with a membership of Dealer signatories to the Code, as well as national Artist and Supporter members who add their voices to the call for fair treatment of Aboriginal and Torres Strait Islander artists who choose to pursue commercial opportunities for their art.
+While the core principles of the Code remain unchanged, these updates make the document more relevant to today’s industry landscape and challenges.
+Indigenous Art Code Ltd continues to administer the voluntary Code with a membership of Code Signatories, as well as national Artist and Code Supporter members who add their voices to the call for a fair and transparent Aboriginal and Torres Strait Islander visual arts market for artists to confidently pursue self-determined commercial opportunities for their art.